 Like Moka, Wealthsimple Invest offers the technology to round off your purchases and save the difference.
 The Micro Investing app completes your purchase by taking spare cash and throwing it into a portfolio of low-cost ETFs.
 The app charges a small fee per month and allows you to invest more money.

 With Moka, you can set up a savings or investment account for various reasons.
-For example, a Moka app can be useful if you have trouble investing or saving large sums of money.
+For example, a Moka app can be helpful if you have trouble investing or saving large sums of money.

 By investing your spare change, you can achieve your financial goals without feeling the pain in your wallet.
-The Mylo app was originally called Moka (Canadian for “spare change app”) in 2017.
+The Moka app was initially called Mylo (Canadian for “spare change app”) in 2017.
 It has since been renamed Moka, and it is now easier than ever to invest the small change you have saved and get used to saving.
 Read our Moka review here.

 Moka was a revolutionary app and the first of its kind in Canada when it was launched, but Mylo does not automate your savings with Moka in a way you’ll notice.
 Like Acorns in the US, Moka is linked to your primary debit and credit cards and automatically completes your purchases to the next dollar.
 The Moka app is a viable option for beginners who want to build good savings habits and learn how to invest, but it comes with a high monthly lump sum of $3 per month, and it can end up costing more than it’s worth if you don’t have enough money in your account.

-For most Canadians, Moka offers three main accounts that do not need to be registered: TSFA, RRSP, and RRSP Moka lacks a sort of RESPs, spouse RRSPs, RRIFs and more, for example, that Wealthsimple offers.
+For most Canadians, Moka offers three main accounts that do not need to be registered: TSFA, RRSP, and RRSP Moka lacks sort RESPs, spouse RRSPs, RRIFs and more Wealthsimple offers.
 The flat fee of $3 a month is good value if you have much invested in your Moka App account.
 Ease of use 4 / 5 The Moka app is easy to use and set up, and it is also easy to track your investment statistics.

 Your portfolio manager invests your money in an account that meets your needs.
 In addition to saving and investing small change, you can also make one-time deposits and use a multiplier to achieve your money goals.
-Once your purchases are rounded to the nearest dollar, the saving can be put in a portfolio in a TFSA, RRSP or unregistered account that matches your preferences.
+Once your purchases are rounded to the nearest dollar, you can put the saving in a portfolio in a TFSA, RRSP or unregistered account that matches your preferences.

 Moka uses EFT (electronic money transfer) to process your withdrawal request within one business day.
 The technology rounds out your purchases and saves the difference by retaining a total ongoing roundup amount, deducting it once a week from subscribers “bank accounts and then depositing it into subscribers” investment accounts.
 In addition, both companies offer fee-free transfers, automatic deposit accounts, dividend rebalancing, and reinvestment and portfolio reviews without human support.